 Trump Is Worried About The Trade Deficit With Germany.
-He Shouldn't Be
+He Needn't Be

 Politics

 Trump Is Worried About The Trade Deficit With Germany.
-He Shouldn't Be
+He Needn't Be

 At the G-7 summit last week, Donald Trump glad-handed and posed for photo ops with leaders including German Chancellor Angela Merkel.
 Tuesday, however, he had some harsh words for Merkel's Germany.